infinitel8p/PokeDexSprites/README.md

 # PokeDexSprites
-Repository for pictures shown in [PokeDex](https://github.com/infinitel8p/PokeDex)
+Repository for the pictures shown in [PokeDex](https://github.com/infinitel8p/PokeDex)